Need help finding something?

 Welcome to Saint Gerald Catholic Church

-First Sunday of Advent: This coming Sunday is the first Sunday of Advent and we want to have a variety of representatives from the many different ministries, committees and organizations take part in the lighting of the candle on the Advent Wreath each week at each mass.
+First Sunday of Advent: Today is the first Sunday of Advent and we want to have a variety of representatives from the many different ministries, committees and organizations take part in the lighting of the candle on the Advent Wreath each week at each mass.
 If you would like to participate just let Vici Hegarty, head sacristan, know.